Both Sides of a Breakup: She Thought He Didn’t Make Enough Money

 Carly: I’m not sure if we were compatible.
 But we definitely had sexual chemistry.

 Jackson: I couldn’t wait to meet her son.
 I was really excited about her being a mom.
 Nothing about that deterred me.
 I have a ton of nieces and nephews, and I love kids.
 I ended up meeting her son on our second date.
-It was an accident: I picked her up at her apartment and she was running a little late and still giving him a bath, so I came in to wait and help out if I could.
+It was an accident: I picked her up at her apartment and she running a little late and still giving him a bath, so I came in to wait and help out if I could.
 It was a lot of fun; I remember melting over this little guy instantly.
 I guess a part of me was like, Okay, this is a new kind of scenario.
 Hmmm … But none of it stressed me out.

 Carly: I remember freaking the fuck out.
 Like, great, this is the first guy I’ve liked in over five years!
 He’s hot as hell.
 And here I am bent over a bathtub washing my kid’s ass.
 But what could I do?